eProsima/vulcanexus/docs/rst/tutorials/tools/fastddsspy/fastddsspy.rst

-        writers                                   : DataWriters discovered in the network. writers verbose                           : verbose information about DataWriters discovered in the network. writers <Guid>                            : verbose information related with a specific DataWriter. reader                                    : DataReaders discovered in the network. reader verbose                            : verbose information about DataReaders discovered in the network. reader <Guid>                             : verbose information related with a specific DataReader. topics                                    : Topics discovered in the network in compact format. topics v                                  : Topics discovered in the network. topics vv                                 : verbose information about Topics discovered in the network.
+        writers                                   : DataWriters discovered in the network. writers verbose                           : verbose information about DataWriters discovered in the network. writers <Guid>                            : verbose information related with a specific DataWriter. readers                                   : DataReaders discovered in the network. readers verbose                           : verbose information about DataReaders discovered in the network. readers <Guid>                            : verbose information related with a specific DataReader. topics                                    : Topics discovered in the network in compact format. topics v                                  : Topics discovered in the network. topics vv                                 : verbose information about Topics discovered in the network.